LeoYunTao/IDAssignment2/README.md

 - [Google](https://fonts.google.com/) for Roboto and Poppins font

 Media
-- [Pixabay](https://pixabay.com/) for all images and api used in the website
+- [Pixabay](https://pixabay.com/) for all images and API used in the website
 - [Lottie](https://lottiefiles.com/) for all lottie animations
-- [Iconfinder](https://www.iconfinder.com/social-media-icons) for social media icons
+- [Iconfinder](https://www.iconfinder.com/social-media-icons) for social media and credit card icons

 Acknowledgements
 - [StackOverflow](https://stackoverflow.com/) for learning